david19990531/EECS4415_Project_1/README.md

 You should strictly follow the specified directory structure.
 Implementations that do not follow the correct directory structure will be marked as 0.

 ## Evaluation
 An automated judge will programmatically evaluate the majority part of your solution.
 TAs will assess the parts that cannot be programmatically judged (e.g., charts and code comments).
-Please refer to each question for the detailed breakdown of assignment marks.
+Please refer to each question for the detailed breakdown of project marks.
 Please note implementations that do not exactly follow the implementation and submission instructions will be marked as 0.

 ## Q1.
 Descriptive Statistics (30%, 5% each)
 Given a collection of businesses in a file `/path-to-file/filename.json`, a two-letter state/province abbreviation `ST` (case-sensitive), and a name of a city `city` (case-sensitive), write a Python script (*dstats.py*) that computes and writes the answer to a text file named ***Q1.out*** in the **current working directory**.
 The file *Q1.out* consists of six line-separated numbers as follows: